-Name Description VLAN VLAN for access and management of switch IPv4 DHCP If enable, it means that VLAN port start IPv4 DHCP client, to dynamically get IPv4 addresses of the switch.
+Name Description IPv4 DHCP If enable, it means that VLAN port start IPv4 DHCP client, to dynamically get IPv4 addresses of the switch.
 Otherwise, it will use switch's static IP configuration.
-Fallback (Seconds) means the waiting time for switch to get dynamic IP address via DHCP.
-The value of "0" here means never over the time. - Current Lease, means the IP address get from DHCP IPv4 - Address: static IPv4 address entered by user.
-Mask Length: static IPv4 subnet mask entered by user.
+Fallback (Seconds), means the waiting time for switch to get dynamic IP address via DHCP.
+The value of "0" here means never over the time. - Current Lease, means the IP address get from DHCP IPv4 - Address: static IPv4 address entered by user. - Mask Length: static IPv4 subnet mask entered by user.